iTKunst/tmpl_nano/README.md

 # tmpl_postgis

-Submodule for configuring and running postgis
+Submodule for configuring and running a .NET nano server

+!!!warning windows based image!!!

 ### 1. Ensure that the global repo is available
 The global repo is a submodule that provides global functionality.
 It is typically called **sub_global**